replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 If you were paying close attention to the update we did in the previous step, you would have noticed that the credentials that are generated for MariaDB get generated again.
 When you perform an intial install or a subsequent upgrade, App Manager will use `helm upgrade -i` and will let Helm determine if there are any changes in the Chart.

 Obviously we don't want this password to be reset each time we do an upgrade, so to solve this we are going to create a hidden config field which will have a random string value.
 We will use this value for the password that is used with MariaDB.
+The value of this field will persist between releases.

 #### Create the field